What is a Typical Car Accident Settlement Amount?

 Unfortunately, these figures don’t tell us much.
 Since car accident injury settlements are so fact intensive, an average doesn’t provide much help in regard to what a particular case is worth.

 As discussed below, there are several factors that go into valuing a car accident injury settlement case.
 Only through experience can someone know how to value a car accident injury case properly.
-If you feel that the insurance company is undervaluing your case, it’s best to consult an experienced Houston car accident attorney.
+If you feel that the insurance company is undervaluing your case, it’s best to consult an experienced car accident attorney.

 Don’t Trust “Magic” Formulas or Online Settlement Calculators